Prag8855/aab/frontend/content/guides/abmeldung-deregister-in-berlin.md

 When you deregister, you can lose your German health insurance.[^14] German health insurance is only for German residents.
 If you want to keep your health insurance, you probably should not deregister.

-If you have [private health insurance](/glossary/private%20Krankenversicherung), you can ask for *Anwartschaftsversicherung*.
+If you have [private health insurance](/glossary/private%20Krankenversicherung), ask for an *[[Anwartschaft]]*.
 You pay a little money every month while you are outside of Germany.
 When you return to Germany, you can get your old health insurance back.[^15] It guarantees that you will get the same health insurance for the same price.

+If you move to another EU country, you are retired, and you get a German public pension, you can keep your German public health insurance.[^3]

 ### Social security